August 30, 1919 – Natural Gas Boom (and Bust) in Pennsylvania –

 August 30, 2002 – Conoco and Phillips Petroleum become ConocoPhillips

-The early petroleum ventures that played roles leading to ConocoPhillips (and two oil museums) included Transcontinental Oil & Transportation, 101 Ranch Oil, Marland Oil, and Continental Oil and Refining.
+Earlier petroleum companies that played key roles leading to ConocoPhillips included Transcontinental Oil & Transportation, 101 Ranch Oil, Marland Oil, and Continental Oil and Refining.

 August 31, 1850 – San Francisco Utility manufactures Gas from Coal